FabianHummel/Amethyst-Compiler/README.md

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, feel free to open an issue or a pull request.
-A few things to keep in mind when contributing:
+A few things to keep in mind when changing the codebase:

 - Language features are defined in the AstModel.txt file and use a proprietary syntax.
 This file is used to generate the parser and the AST.
-If you want to add a new feature, make sure to update the AstModel.txt file and run the roslyn source generator to update the parser and the AST.
+If you want to add a new feature, make sure to update the [AstModel](Amethyst/AstModel.txt) file and run the roslyn source generator to update the parser and the AST.
-- Tokenization happens in the `Lexer` class.
+- Tokenization happens in the [Tokenizer](Amethyst/Tokenizer.cs) class.
 If you want to add a new token, add it to the `TokenType` enum and don't forget to update the keyword list and / or the `ScanToken` method.
-- Parsing happens in the `Parser` class.
+- Parsing happens in the [Parser](Amethyst/Parser.cs) class.
 If you want to add a new language feature, think about how it will be represented in the AST by adjusting the [AST reference](#reference) below and then update methods in the class to handle the new feature.
-- Code Generation happens in the `Compiler` class.
+- Code Generation happens in the [Compiler](Amethyst/Compiler.cs) class.
 Changes in the AST will force you to update the `Compile` method to convert the AST to valid MCF code.
-Note that values represented through variables (scoreboard or storage) are always placed into an intermediate spot `_out` before being used in the final command.
+Note that values represented through variables (scoreboard or storage) or function calls are always placed into an intermediate location `_out` before being used in the final command.
 This is to avoid complex and repetitive code with nested commands at the cost of a few extra commands (and performance 😔).

 ## Reference